All Episodes

 Here's one of them.

-Interpreted in layman's terms, expenses for personal business endeavors of the Clintons or other people involved in the Foundation were being picked up by the tax exempt donations of the Foundation.
+Interpreted in layman's terms, expenses for personal business endeavors of the Clintons or other people involved in the foundation were being picked up by the tax-exempt donations of the foundation.

-Um of the misconduct going on inside the foundation so disturbed its own workers, the foundation's own workers in 2011.
+Some of the misconduct going on inside the foundation so disturbed its own workers, the foundation's own workers, in 2011, they were asking for whistleblower protections.

 Think about that.